JenanBajawi/GreenVision/README.md

 An end-to-end deep learning application that detects diseases on grape leaves, estimates infection severity, and visually explains its predictions using Grad-CAM.
 Built as a scientific diagnostic instrument with an editorial-botanical interface using **Streamlit**.

-This project was developed as a Computer Vision course project at **Umm Al-Qura University · Group 19**, supervised by **Dr. Serene Noor Wali**.
+This project was developed as a Computer Vision course project at **Umm Al-Qura University supervised by **Dr. Serene Noor Wali**.

 ---